 - Smell: Bad seed can sometimes be detected by a simple smell.
 Many seeds have high oil contents, and when that oil goes bad it will generate a sharp, rancid smell.
 Moldy and musty odors also indicate spoiled birdseed.

-- Rodents: An infestation of rodents – mice, rats, etc. – can spoil seed through contaminants such as urine or feces.
-Checking for chewed containers, rodent tracks or visible feces can indicate contaminated seed as well as unwanted rodent populations.
+- Rodents: An infestation of rodents, such as mice and rats, can spoil seed through contaminants such as urine or feces.
+Check for chewed containers.
+Rodent tracks or visible feces can indicate contaminated seed as well as unwanted rodent populations.

 - Feces: Many different wild bird diseases are spread through contaminated feces, and when bird feeders are dirty and caked with excrement, the birdseed can be infected.
 Birders should thoroughly clean feeders and remove any feces buildup each time feeders are refilled, or that contamination can easily spread to spoil more seed.